How to Fix Invoicing Mistakes as a Freelancer

 You also won't be able to request late payment fees or enact legal action if you don't include a payment due date in your documentation.
 Specify in each invoice when the total amount stipulated is due, and make it clear that there could be repercussions, including late payment fees, for delayed payments.

 6: Not Distinguishing Between Different Types of Invoices

-Many invoices are suitable for freelance work, including standard, progress, deposit, recurring, Pro-forma quote, and time-billing invoices.
+Many invoices are suitable for freelance work, including standard, progress, deposit, recurring, Pro-forma quotes, and time-billing invoices.

 If you don't indicate which type of invoice you are issuing your client, you risk experiencing payment delays and errors.
 Stipulate the invoice type at the top of each invoice and reinforce it by mentioning it in your payment or terms boxes to minimise confusion.

 Many freelancers delay reminding their clients to settle their invoices as they don't want to seem rude or demanding.
 However, most freelancers can't afford to wait weeks for delayed payments, and some clients will inevitably forget about their invoices.
 Yet they'll be more than willing to pay immediately when reminded.